robertatroilo/robertatroilo/README.md

 ### Hi there 👋

-I'm Roberta and I'm about to graduate in Mathematical Engineering - Statistical Learning at Politecnico di Milano.
+I'm Roberta and I recently graduated in Mathematical Engineering - Statistical Learning at Politecnico di Milano in April 2024.
+I'm currently working as a Research Fellow in Data Science at Politecnico di Milano.
 Here you can find some useful information about me!

 👩‍🎓 Education:
 - Master of Science in Mathematical Engineering - Statistical Learning at Politecnico di Milano